 Music helps you to live a longer, healthier, happier life.
-It gives you a reason to get out of bed in the morning.
 Playing in a band fosters social skills, reduces isolation, strengthens self-discipline and helps people share life with others.

-"So, make a resolution to take up a challenging activity...master a musical instrument.
-Work that brain.
-Make it a year to remember."
+"So for 2018, take up a challenging activity...master a musical instrument!
+Work that brain and make it a year to remember."